iterative/cml.dev/content/docs/start/gitlab.md

     comments you would like to put in the description and click the "Submit merge request" button.
 Shortly, you should see a comment from GitLab CI appear in the Pull Request with your CML report.
-This is a result of the function cml-send-comment in your workflow.
+This is a result of the function `cml send-comment` in your workflow.

     ![](/img/cml_start_gitlab_end.png)